lf-lang/lf-lang.github.io/blog/2025-10-14-decentralized-consistency.md

 slug: decentralized-consistency
 title: "Decentralized Consistency"
 authors: [fra-p, eal, rcakella]
-tags: [lingua franca, federation, decentralized, consistency, STA]
+tags: [lingua franca, federation, decentralized, consistency, maxwait]
 ---

 The design of [distributed applications](/docs/writing-reactors/distributed-execution) in Lingua Franca requires care, particularly if the coordination of the federation is [decentralized](/docs/writing-reactors/distributed-execution#decentralized-coordination).
 The intent of this post is to illustrate and handle the challenges arising from designing distributed applications in Lingua Franca, with the help of two realistic use cases.